Carmen Leyte

 María del Carmen Leyte Coello (born 3 December 1953) is a Spanish doctor and politician of the People's Party (PP) who has been a member of the Senate of Spain since the 2008 general election, representing the Province of Ourense.

 Political career

 Leyte was born in Vigo and was the mayor of Cartelle between 1991 and 2017.

 In addition to her role in parliament, Leyte has been serving as a member of the Spanish delegation to the Parliamentary Assembly of the Council of Europe since 2018.
 In the Assembly, she is a member of the Committee on Social Affairs, Health and Sustainable Development (since 2020), Sub-Committee on the Europe Prize (since 2020), Sub-Committee on Children (since 2020), the Sub-Committee on Public Health and Sustainable Development (since 2019) and Committee on Migration, Refugees and Displaced Persons (2018–2019).
-In this capacity, she authored a 2022 report on vaccine-preventable diseases.
+In this capacity, she authored reports on vaccine-preventable diseases (2022) and Long COVID (2025).

 Personal life

-On 12 March 2020 during the ongoing coronavirus pandemic, Leyte tested positive for SARS-CoV-2.
+On 12 March 2020 during the first wave of the COVID-19 pandemic in Spain, Leyte tested positive for SARS-CoV-2.